-Special Diet Notes & Options: Authentic German Potato Salad
+Special Diet Notes: Authentic German Potato Salad

 Forgoing the mayonnaise, this recipe gets it’s creaminess from a simple, tangy white sauce that is naturally dairy-free, soy-free, egg-free, nut-free, and gluten-free.

-Vegan Option: Substitute sliced olives or vegan bacon for the bacon.
+For vegan German potato salad, substitute sliced olives or vegan bacon for the bacon.